Can I Pay My Mortgage with 529 Plan Money?

 Although having the student pay rent to the parent allows a tax-free distribution from the student’s 529 plan, the parent will have to report the rent as income on their income tax returns.

 If the student pays fair market rent and uses the real estate as their primary residence, the parent may deduct rental expenses from the rental income.
-Rental expenses include utilities, mortgage interest, property taxes, insurance, maintenance, repairs, HOA dues, condo fees and depreciation.
+Rental expenses include utilities, mortgage interest, property taxes, insurance, maintenance, repairs, HOA dues, condo fees, and depreciation.
 However, even if depreciation may offset income, the depreciation will be recaptured when the property is sold.

 In most cases, the parent will pay more in income taxes by charging their child rent and using a 529 plan distribution to pay the rent.
 The full amount of rent (minus rental expenses) is taxable income to the parent.
-A qualified distribution from a 529 plan avoids having to pay income tax (and a 10% tax penalty) on the earnings portion of the distribution.
+A qualified distribution from a 529 plan avoids having to pay federal income tax (and a 10% tax penalty) on the earnings portion of the distribution.

 A good place to start: